 Items that are currently checked out or that are available at other PINES locations may be requested and sent to your local library when they are available.
 You can place holds on these materials in person, over the phone, or online.
 Some items are not available for holds from other locations, including new materials.
 For help using the online catalog, visit the PINES Frequently Asked Questions.

 A maximum of 10 holds may be placed per account.
 Holds must be checked out within 7 days of becoming available.
-You will be notified via telephone call or email once the hold is available.
+You will be notified via telephone call, text or email once the hold is available.

 Your account must be in good standing to place a hold.